 In her first season on the Bearcats sideline, the squad improved its BIG EAST record by one win and upset USF in the first round of the BIG EAST Championship.
 UC was runner-up at the 2009 Great Alaska Shootout and defeated St. John's - a team that spent a significant portion of the season in the Top 25 and earned a spot in the NCAA Tournament.
-Elliott earned her first career head coaching win in the 2009 season opener, an 85-46 victory over Furman in Fifth Third Arena.
+Elliott earned her first career head coaching win in the 2009 season opener, an 85-46 victory over Furman inside Fifth Third Arena.

-Elliott immediately put her stamp on the UC basketball program by starting new season ticket sales and marketing initiatives.
+Elliott immediately put her stamp on the UC program by starting new season ticket sales and marketing initiatives.
 Season ticket sales increased more than 220% from 2008-09 to 2009-10.

 Elliott is very involved in the greater Cincinnati community, speaking at events and lending support to several charity organizations.
 Elliott aligned herself and the UC program with the National Multiple Sclerosis Society, Marvin Lewis Community Fund, and Dress for Success, among others.
 In 2011, she was instrumental in the adoption of Buzz Smith, a 10-year-old recovering from multiple spinal surgeries.
 Elliott deemed him a member of the Bearcat Family who will be granted exclusive access to team practices and pre-game rituals.

-Elliott spent the better part of two decades with the Connecticut women's basketball program and Hall of Fame head coach Geno Auriemma, the last 12 years as an assistant coach.
+Elliott spent the better part of two decades with the UConn women's basketball program and Hall of Fame head coach Geno Auriemma, the last 12 years as an assistant coach.
 She has been a part of six national championships, including the Huskies' 2009 undefeated championship run, and won a title as a player, helping UConn to the 1995 championship, the first in the school's history.

 Building on her success as a player for the Huskies, Elliott has helped guide UConn to a 402-36 (.918) record in her 12 years as an assistant coach, leading the team to seven NCAA Final Four berths in that span.
 In conference action, UConn has won the BIG EAST Conference regular season title in 10 of her 12 seasons, while also claiming a total of nine tournament crowns.